Exabyte-io/documentation/docs/software-directory/overview.md

 ### Python-based

-For command-line users we provide system system-default python installation and suggest for users to employ virtual environment for controlling the versions for python packages, as explained [in this page](../cli/actions/create-python-env.md).
+For command-line users we provide a system-default python installation, and recommend users to employ virtual environments for controlling the versions of python packages, as explained [in this page](../cli/actions/create-python-env.md).

 ## Scripting